Keizaal/Keizaal/README.md

 To completely reinstall Skyrim, it is advised that you use the [Skyrim Shredder](https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=113028&game_id=1704){:target="_blank" rel="noopener"} tool to completely delete the game.
 It will remove Skyrim and data related to it, but not the modlist.

-### Reinstalling Skyrim

-Open Steam and ensure that Skyrim is completely uninstalled.

 Reinstall Skyrim in the root of your main drive, the default is (C:). **It MUST NOT be installed in the Program Files folder**.

 Run the Skyrim: Special Edition launcher through Steam and let it detect your settings, then close the launcher. **This is only necessary once**.